VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 An amazing and demanding exercise that strengthens multiple muscles in one simple motion….!

 Dips are an extremely versatile and practical exercise that primarily targets the triceps muscles located at the back of your arm that are responsible for straightening your arm.
 Due to the nature of the exercise and the requirements to stabilise and control the movement, you will also be recruiting and working many muscles in your shoulders, chest, back and core muscles.
-Although only one motion is involved during the movement, it can be spiced up to incorporate these muscles (and more) you wouldn’t believe!
+Although only one motion is involved during the movement, it can be spiced up to incorporate these muscles (and more), you wouldn’t believe!
 It is also a very efficient way of increasing your shoulder mobility.

 One of the more complex variations of this exercise is the weighted dip.
 As mentioned, this exercise trains and strengthens muscles found in your upper body, but the engagement of your core muscles mustn’t be overlooked!
 It is a fantastic exercise to incorporate into your training when wanting to target multiple muscles in one movement.